 This section explains the types of treatments that are the standard of care for inflammatory breast cancer.
 “Standard of care” means the best treatments known.
 When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
 A clinical trial is a research study that tests a new approach to treatment.
 Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
 Clinical trials are an option to consider for treatment and care for all stages of cancer.
 Your doctor can help you consider all your treatment options.
 Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

-Descriptions of the common types of treatments used for inflammatory breast cancer are listed below.
+The common types of treatments used for inflammatory breast cancer are described below.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.

 Therapies using medication

-The types of systemic therapies used for inflammatory breast cancer include:
+The types of medications used for inflammatory breast cancer include:

 Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.

-A chemotherapy regimen, or schedule, consists of a specific treatment schedule of drugs given at repeating intervals for a set number of times.
+A chemotherapy regimen consists of a specific treatment schedule of drugs given at repeating intervals for a set number of times.
 Chemotherapy for inflammatory breast cancer is usually given before surgery, called preoperative or neoadjuvant chemotherapy.

 Chemotherapy for inflammatory breast cancer that has not spread outside of the breast and regional lymph nodes usually includes a combination of drugs.